Healthy or not, more big $$ in baseball

 The Bully Pulpit and Path Between Two Seas are on Audiobook.
 Both involve Teddy Roosevelt, the Pulpit delves more into his presidential and personal life and relationship with close friend and eventual president William Taft.
 The latter is a story of how the Panama Canal came into existence, a exhaustive work that details the history of that project and of course, Roosevelt’s eventual involvement after he became president.

-Rich Rhoades is the sports editor of the Jeffersonian Democrat and the Leader-Vindicator in New Bethlehem.
+Rich Rhoades is the sports editor of the Leader-Vindicator and the Jeffersonian Democrat in Brookville.
 E-mail: rrhoades@thecourierexpress.com.
 Follow on Twitter @TheSkinny1969 or on Facebook.